Jul 01, 2024

 Consider investing in a discounted pass for savings on entrance fees at attractions and unlimited access to public transportation.

 If you prefer to take a cab, you're in good company.
-In 2024, cab ridership in NYC experienced a notable rebound, growing by 1,094% from prior years.
-Approximately 13,000 yellow cabs traverse the city streets, so you should be able to find a ride easily, no matter where you’re headed.
+Since the onset of the 2020 pandemic, cab ridership in NYC has seen a strong rebound, growing by 1,094% in recent years.
+Approximately 13,000 yellow cabs traverse the city streets, so you should be able to find a ride easily, no matter where you're headed.

-Getting around the city is easy using the NYC subway system, known for its cost-effectiveness and efficiency.
+Getting around the city is easy using the NYC subway system, known for its cost-effectiveness and reliable service.
 Invest in a MetroCard for rides during your stay to easily get around the city.

 New York Culinary Delights on a Budget: